-MUSC 2030 - Written Theory III (3CR) (3L) [E] A continuation of MUSC 1040.
-Covers chromatic harmony and modulation; vocal forms and analysis of art and pop songs; contrapuntal techniques including fugue; composite ternary, rondo, and sonata forms.
-Required for all music majors.
-Prerequisites: MUSC 1040.
+MUSC 2030 - Written Theory III (3CR)

+(3L) [E] A continuation of MUSC 1040.
+Covers chromatic harmony and modulation; vocal forms and analysis of art and pop songs; contrapuntal techniques

-MUSC 2035 - Aural Theory III (1CR) (2LB) [E] A continuation of MUSC 1045.
+MUSC 2035 - Aural Theory III (1CR)

+(2LB) [E] A continuation of MUSC 1045.
 Instruction in how to hear (dictate) and read (sight-sing) music fluently.
 Includes continued instruction in rhythms (supertriplets and hemiola); chromatic melodies in major and minor featuring stepwise motion and chromatic skips; and chromatic harmonies.
 This course is designed to be taken with MUSC 2030.
 Required for all music majors.
-Prerequisites: MUSC 1045.

-MUSC 2040 - Written Theory IV (3CR) (3L) [E] A continuation of MUSC 2030.
+MUSC 2040 - Written Theory IV (3CR)

+(3L) [E] A continuation of MUSC 2030.
 Covers linear chromaticism and basic neo-Riemannian theory; Impressionistic scales and modes; atonality, basic set theory, and basic serial techniques; and other rhythmic, formal, and melodic processes of 20th-century music.
 This course is designed to be taken with MUSC 2045.
 Required for all music majors.
-Prerequisites: MUSC 2030.

-MUSC 2045 - Aural Theory IV (1CR) (2LB) [E] A continuation of MUSC 2035.
+MUSC 2045 - Aural Theory IV (1CR)

+(2LB) [E] A continuation of MUSC 2035.
 Instruction in how to hear (dictate) and read (sight-sing) music fluently.
-Includes continued instruction in meter and rhythms (asymmetric and changing meters, quintuplets, and septuplets); melodies and harmonies featuring modulation; melodies featuring whole tone and octatonic scales and other common non-diatonic pitch collections; and aural recognition of musical forms.
+Includes continued instruction in meter and rhythms (asymmetric and changing meters, quintuplets, and septuplets); melodies and harmonies featuring modulation;

+melodies featuring whole tone and octatonic scales and other common non-diatonic pitch collections; and aural recognition of musical forms.
 This course is designed to be taken with MUSC 2040.
 Required for all music majors.